Transformation twinning to create isospectral cavities

 Using the chain rule, we obtain the counterpart of \autoref{eq:kac} in the transformed coordinates as

 in the transformed domain $\pi$ where $\nabla_{\textbf{s}}$ is the gradient operator in $u,v$ coordinates, $\phi(\textbf{s}(\textbf{X}))= \Phi(\textbf{X})$ and

-is a matrix valued, spatially varying, parameter which physically corresponds to anisotropy, and which depends on the Jacobian ${\bf J}_{\bf sX}=\partial (u,v)/\partial(x,y)$ of the geometrical transformation $\chi$.
-In \autoref{eq:prop3} $b = \rm{det} {\bf J}_{\bf Xs}$ is a spatially varying scalar parameter also depending on $\chi$.
-The coordinate transformations do not affect the boundary conditions and hence \ref{eq:prop2} is solved subject to the Dirichlet condition, $\phi=0$, on the boundary $\partial\pi$.
+is a matrix valued, spatially varying, parameter (physically related to some artificial anisotropic shear modulus, permittivity, permeability or mass density, in anti-plane shear elastic (SH), transverse magnetic (TM), transverse electric (TE) or pressure acoustic settings, respectively), that can be achieved through effective medium theory e.g. with layered media, see Supplemental Material.
+This parameter $\sigma$ depends on the Jacobian ${\bf J}_{\bf sX}=\partial (u,v)/\partial(x,y)$ of the geometrical transformation $\chi$.
+In \autoref{eq:prop2} $\eta = \rm{det} {\bf J}_{\bf Xs}$ is a spatially varying scalar parameter also depending on $\chi$ (physically related to some artificial isotropic mass density, permeability, permittivity, or bulk modulus, in SH, TM, TE or pressure acoustic settings, respectively).
+Eigenvalue problem \ref{eq:prop2} is solved subject to the Dirichlet condition, $\phi=0$, on the boundary $\partial\pi$ (or Neumann condition $\sigma\nabla_s \phi \cdot {\bf n}=0$, with {\bf n} the normal to $\partial\pi$, if Neumann datum was assumed for \ref{eq:kac}.)

-As the parameter $a$ in \ref{eq:prop3}, and its counterpart in \ref{eq:prop3rot} are both symmetric, the differential operator in \ref{eq:prop2} is symmetric and its spectrum is real positive.
-However, to ensure that its resolvent is compact, and thus that $0<\lambda_1 \leq \lambda_2 \leq \cdots \leq \lambda_k \cdots$ that tend to $+\infty$, we also require that $a$ be a positive definite and bounded matrix.
-In other words, there should exist two positive real constants $m$ and $M$ such that $0<m\leq a \xi\cdot\xi\leq M$, for every vector $\xi$ in $\R^2$.
-This criterion is satisfied if the eigenvalues of the matrix $a$ are all strictly positive and finite.
-This raises an important practical point which is that we can only use a class of non-singular transforms to preserve the discrete spectrum, and the mathematical criterion is that the eigenvalues of the Jacobian need to be bounded from below and above by strictly positive constants.
+As the parameter $\sigma$ in \ref{eq:prop3}, and its counterpart in \ref{eq:prop3rot} are both symmetric, the differential operator in \ref{eq:prop2} is symmetric and its spectrum is real positive.
+However, to ensure that its resolvent is compact, and thus that $0<\lambda_1 \leq \lambda_2 \leq \cdots \leq \lambda_k \cdots$ that tend to $+\infty$, we also require that $\sigma$ be a positive definite and bounded matrix.
+In other words, there should exist two positive real constants $m$ and $M$ such that $0<m\leq \sigma \xibold\cdot\xibold\leq M$, for every vector $\xibold$ in $\R^2$.
+This criterion is satisfied if the eigenvalues of matrix $\sigma$ are all strictly positive and finite.
+This raises an important practical point: we can only use a class of non-singular transforms to preserve the discrete spectrum, and the mathematical criterion is that the eigenvalues of the Jacobian need to be bounded from below and above by strictly positive constants.
 We now consider non-singular geometrical transforms that ensure the resolvent of the differential operator in partial differential equation \ref{eq:prop2} remains compact.